-The Commissioner is supported in his work by the Deputy Commissioner Miranda Bruyniks and staff members in our Resolutions, Quality, Capacity Development, Legal and Executive Services teams.
+The Commissioner is supported in his work by the Deputy Commissioner Miranda Bruyniks and staff members in our Resolutions, Quality, Systemic Review, Capacity Development, Legal and Executive Services teams.
 Find out more about our team.

 Section 17 of the Disability Act 2006 sets out powers the Commissioner may use in performing functions under the Act, including:

 In addition to the above functions and powers, the Commissioner also has the power to conduct Commissioner initiated investigations (Section 128B), appoint Authorised Officers who have the power to visit and inspect premises of disability service providers (132B), and more.
 For more information about the work of DSC, please see What We Do.

 To read the Disability Act 2006 in full and understand more about DSC functions and powers, you can visit the Victorian Legislation and Parliamentary Documents website.